5.56×45mm NATO: Criticism

-There has been much debate of the allegedly poor performance of the bullet on target in regard to stopping power, lethality, and range.
+There has been much debate about the bullet's allegedly poor on-target performance regarding stopping power, lethality, and range.
 Some of this criticism has been used to advocate an intermediate-sized cartridge between the 5.56 and 7.62 NATO sizes while criticisms of poor barrier penetration and accuracy have been used to support the M855A1 EPR round.
 Arguably, the criticisms about range, accuracy, and lethality are related to the change in barrel length and twist between the M16 and M4.
 The earlier 5.56 rounds (the original M193) were optimized for a 20 in barrel with a 1:12 twist.
-In 1980 STANAG 4172 defined the 5.56×45mm NATO chambering and its accompanying 1:7 twist rifling.
+In 1980, STANAG 4172 defined the 5.56×45mm NATO chambering and its accompanying 1:7 twist rifling.
 The shorter 14.5 in barrel of the M4 carbine (with a STANAG 4172 conform 1:7 twist and M855/SS109 5.56 rounds^) generates significantly lower muzzle velocity, reducing the likelihood that the bullet will upset (yaw, fragment, or expand) in the target and resulting in less significant wounds.

 Combat operations the past few months have again highlighted terminal performance deficiencies with 5.56x45mm 62 gr.
 M855 FMJ.
 These problems have primarily been manifested as inadequate incapacitation of enemy forces despite their being hit multiple times by M855 bullets.
 These failures appear to be associated with the bullets exiting the body of the enemy soldier without yawing or fragmenting.
-This failure to yaw and fragment can be caused by reduced impact velocities as when fired from short barrel weapons or when the range increases.
+This failure to yaw and fragment can be caused by reduced impact velocities, such as when fired from short-barreled weapons or at longer ranges.
 It can also occur when the bullets pass through only minimal tissue, such as a limb or the chest of a thin, malnourished individual, as the bullet may exit the body before it has a chance to yaw and fragment.
 In addition, bullets of the SS109/M855 type are manufactured by many countries in numerous production plants.
-Although all SS109/M855 types must be 62 gr.
-FMJ bullets constructed with a steel penetrator in the nose, the composition, thickness, and relative weights of the jackets, penetrators, and cores are quite variable, as are the types and position of the cannelures.
-Because of the significant differences in construction between bullets within the SS109/M855 category, terminal performance is quite variable—with differences noted in yaw, fragmentation, and penetration depths.
+However, all SS109/M855 types must be 62 gr.
+FMJ bullets with a steel penetrator in the nose have composition, jacket thickness, and relative weights of the jackets, penetrators, and cores that vary widely, as do the types and positions of the cannelures.
+Because of the significant differences in construction among bullets in the SS109/M855 category, terminal performance is quite variable, with differences observed in yaw, fragmentation, and penetration depths.